Macroscopic emulation of microscopic magnetic particle systems: Experimental setup

 \section{Experimental setup}

-The macroscopic 3D model geometry was defined with shape parameters $q=2$ and $a=1\,\mathrm{cm}$.
+The macroscopic 3D model geometry was defined with the shape parameters $q=2$ and $a=1\,\mathrm{cm}$.
 A $5\times5\,\mathrm{mm}$ large and $0.1\,\mathrm{mm}$ deep square indent was made on all faces of the superball to allow for accurate placement of markers.
 A cube with an edge length of $3\,\mathrm{mm}$ is subtracted from the center of the superball, allowing for the insertion of a magnet once the shell is printed.
-The insert is positioned in a way that positions the magnetic moment of the cube magnet in the same way as the the magnetic moment is positioned in a hematite cube.
-The superball is split along the shape of symmetry, and circular indents/extrusions are made to connect the two halves of the shell.
+The insert is positioned in such a way as to ensure that the magnetic moment of the cube magnet is positioned in the same way as the magnetic moment of the hematite cube.
+The superball is split in half, and circular indents/extrusions are made to connect the two halves of the shell.
 The lower half of the superball model is shown in Fig.~\ref{fig:superball_Fusion360}.

 The shells are printed in a resin 3D printer (Elegoo Mars 2 Pro), using black resin for high contrast against the background and markers.
 When the lower and the upper parts of the superball have been printed, in the center of the superball we place a 3$\times$3$\times$3 mm neodymium magnet (class N45, \textit{Supermagnete}) with volume magnetization $M=\SI{860}{\kilo\ampere/\meter} $ and magnetic dipole moment $\mu=\SI{0.02}{\ampere \meter^2}$.
 Then the two halves are pressed tightly together.
 On each face of the superball unique ArUco markers \cite{ArUco} are glued.
-The superball is placed in a rectangular box with inner size L$\times$W$\times$H$=\SI{17}{\centi\meter}\times\SI{11}{\centi\meter}\times\SI{8}{\centi\meter}$.
-The box is half filled with glycerol ($99.5\%$).
-However, the glycerol was left for many days in an open box.
-As a result, due to water absorption, the viscosity of the glycerol-water mixture has decreased to $\eta=\SI{130}{\milli\pascal\second}$, which was measured by Anton Paar Rheometer MCR 502.